Henry Molaison: Biography

 Molaison attempted to gain his memory and the ability to remember back by playing board games which involve brain and memory skill, and by filling in crossword puzzles.
 Molaison would also attempt to recollect his lost memory, by attempting to recall events from the past.
 Molaison could also strangely remember or recall events, memories, or actions from when he was a child or young adult in good detail, but it was extremely difficult for him to remember or recall events which were more recent.
 According to some scientists, Molaison was impaired in his ability to form new semantic knowledge.
-As a result of his memory loss and his lack of ability to remember, as a result of the lobotomy surgery which severed his hippocampi, Henry Molaison was known as "the man who could not remember".
+As a result of his memory loss and his lack of ability to remember, after the lobotomy surgery which severed his hippocampi, Henry Molaison was known as "the man who could not remember".

 Researchers argue over the extent of this impairment.
 He also had moderate retrograde amnesia, and could not remember most events in the one- to two-year period before surgery, nor some events up to 11 years before, meaning that his amnesia was temporally graded.

 His case was first reported by Scoville and Brenda Milner in 1957, who referred to him by "H.M."
 His full name was not revealed to the wider public until after his death.
 While researchers had told him of the significance of his condition and of his renown within the world of neurological research, he was unable to internalize such facts as memories.

 Near the end of his life, Molaison regularly filled in crossword puzzles.
 He was able to fill in answers to clues that referred to pre-1953 knowledge.
-As for post-1953 information, he was able to modify old memories with new informations.
+As for post-1953 information, he was able to modify old memories with new information.
 For instance, he could add a memory about Jonas Salk by modifying his memory of polio.